Robby Benson

-Robby Benson (born Robin David Segal; January 21, 1956) is an American actor and director.
-He rose to prominence as a teen idol in the late 1970s, appearing in the sports films One on One (1977) and Ice Castles (1978).
-He subsequently garnered more fame for portraying the voice of Beast in the Disney animated film Beauty and the Beast (1991) and its numerous sequels and spin-offs.
-He later directed television, including six episodes of the sitcom Friends.
+Robby Benson (born Robin David Segal; January 21, 1956) is an American actor, director, and musician.
+He rose to prominence as a teen idol in the late 1970s, appearing in the films Ode to Billy Joe (1976), One on One (1977) and Ice Castles (1978).
+He subsequently garnered more fame for voicing the Beast in the Disney animated film Beauty and the Beast (1991) and its numerous sequels, spin-offs and most Disney media.
+He has also worked as a television director, including six episodes of the sitcom Friends.
+He recently appeared in a recurring role as Dr. Mauer in Apple TV+'s Severance.

 In addition to acting and directing, Benson is an activist in the field of heart research, having undergone four open-heart surgeries since age 28 to correct congenital aortic valve defects and related damage.
 In 2012, he published a memoir recounting his medical journey and numerous surgeries.

 Early life

-Benson was born in Dallas, Texas, the son of Freda Ann (née Benson), a singer, actor, and business promotions manager, and Jerry Segal, a writer.
+Benson was born in Dallas, Texas, the son of Freda Ann (née Benson), a singer, actor, and business promotions manager, and Jerry Segal.
 His family is Jewish.
 When Benson was five years old, his family relocated to New York City, where he was raised.
 He subsequently took his mother's name as his stage name when he was 10.
 Benson attended the Lincoln Square Academy in Manhattan, where he graduated at age fourteen as the class valedictorian.